ong8181/random-codes/04_MiSeq_vs_iSeq_DADA2/README.md

 ## Figure 3: Relative abundance of MiSeq-style v.s. iSeq-style fastq files
 <img src="06_ComparisonOut/RelativeAbundance_scatterplot.jpg" width="700px">
 The relationship between relative abundances of MiSeq-style and iSeq-style fastq files.
-Almost on 1:1 line (dashed line), but the relative abundance of iSeq-style fastq files are slightly lower than that of MiSeq-style fastq files when the relative abundance is low.
+Almost on 1:1 line (dashed line), but the relative abundance of rare taxa of iSeq-style fastq files are slightly lower than that of MiSeq-style fastq files.